elixir-europe/rdmkit/pages/about/rdmkit_alliance.md

 | Oct 2023      | Second public online meeting                               |
 | Nov 2023      | Third and final public online meeting                      |
 | Jan 2024      | Launch RDMkit Alliance                                     |

+## Join the alliance

+If you would be interested in joining such an Alliance and would like to contribute to the steps to set it up, please sign up here:

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSevYwIlBx5Axua5jL23jI-Kd2xqdacxFGeRbdQHzmWVvUvR1Q/viewform?embedded=true" width="640" height="1000" frameborder="0" marginheight="0" marginwidth="0" style="width: 100%;" class="mt-1">Loading...</iframe>